ChrissyCalliope/documentation-scratchpad/docs/concepts/autoplay_api.md

 ## Additional Items and Comments

+* We could set a range for this value, capping the countdown period at, say, 30 seconds.
+That would seem a good design, but would be for the contract owner (BA?) to decide.
 * Document Type: Interfaces Guide
 * It is likely that there would also need to be authentication and other high-level accompanying documentation.
 * This content re-uses the description of what auto-play actually is from the User Materials.
+* Reader: Developer, Service Operator